r0c/search-guard-ssl-docs/overview.md

 #### Trust Hierarchies

-[//]: # (_comment: with an end entity certificate do you not sign other certificates) A certificate can be used to issue and sign other certificates, building a trust hierarchy amongst these certificates.
+A certificate can be used to issue and sign other certificates, building a trust hierarchy amongst these certificates.
 The certificates can be **intermediate root certificates** or **end entity certificates**.

 A **root certificate**, issued by a **root certificate authority (root CA)** is at root of this hierarchy.
 A certificate authority represents a **trusted third party** authority, trusted both by the owner of the certificate and communication partner.
 All major browser come with a pre-installed list of trusted certificate authorities, like Thawte, GlobalSign, DigiCert or Comodo.

 A root CA uses its own certificate to issue other certificates.
 An intermediate root certificate can be used to issue other certifictes, while an end entity certificate is intended to be installed directly on a server directly.

-(Bild)
+With an end entity certificate do you not sign other certificates.

 If a TLS session is to be established, all certificates in the hierarchy are verified, up to the root certificate.
 The communication partner is only trusted if each certificate in this chain is trusted.